• Skip to primary navigation

 • Mercado del Río is a cozy place with plenty of great food.
 It’s located just in front of Ciudad del Río, next to Industriales metro station.

-When you’re looking for things to do in Medellin, keep in mind that it’s possible to see most tourist attractions in just a few days.
+When you’re looking for things to do in Medellin, keep in mind that it’s possible to see most tourist attractions within the space of just a few days.

 Filed Under: Travel Guides Tagged With: Colombia, Medellin, South America